apache/mxnet/tools/bandwidth/README.md

 `cuda/samples/1_Utilities/p2pBandwidthLatencyTest`.
 But our problem is harder because we do all-to-all communication.

-- Use 8 GPUs, it satruates the single 16x link between GPU 0,1,2,3 and GPU 4,5,6,7.
+- Use 8 GPUs, it saturates the single 16x link between GPU 0,1,2,3 and GPU 4,5,6,7.

 ```bash
 ~/mxnet/tools/bandwidth $ python measure.py --kv-store device --gpus 0,1,2,3,4,5,6,7 --network resnet --depth 200